miwurster/miwurster/resume.md

     location: "Böblingen, Germany",
     description: `
 RnD at HPE Operations Manager i:
-Moved to the core development team of HPE's operation management solution.
-Gained experience in enterprise-ready software engineering using Java and Angular while supporting three different database products (Oracle, MSSQL, Postgres).
+I moved to the core development team of HPE's operation management solution and gained experience in enterprise-ready software engineering using Java and Angular while supporting three different database products (Oracle, MSSQL, Postgres).
-Applied agile software development practices using Scrum (SAFe certification).
+We applied agile software development practices using Scrum (SAFe certification) to deliver regular releases while maintaining a high level of quality.
-Started the M.Sc. course Services Computing part-time at the Reutlingen University.
+Further, I started the M.Sc. course Services Computing part-time at the Reutlingen University.
 `,
   },
   {